Closest Lightning Strike to Me | Live Map

 The fastest desktop check: visit a regional lightning map.
 Browse our all 50 US state lightning maps or jump straight to a specific area:

-Each state and city page now displays a live counter (strikes in the last 24 hours), a recent-strike feed, and an interactive map of the most recent flashes detected by GOES-19 GLM within the area.
+Each state and city page displays a 24-hour counter, a recent-detection feed, and an interactive map of recent NOAA GOES East/West GLM optical flashes within the area.

 3. Estimate by ear (flash-to-bang)